Getting Prepared for an

 Another good shortwave radio for the price is the Grundig Traveller II Digital G8.
 This Grundig radio is much less expensive than the SONY ICF-SW7600GR.
 You can usually find the Grundig G8 for around 50 U.S. dollars.
 In using the Grundig radio recently, my only complaint was that it seemed to be much more susceptible to electrical noise than many other shortwave radios.
 Electrical noise is always a problem when listening to distant stations, but, of course, in a post-EMP situation, electrical noise would cease to be a problem.

 Grundig also makes a somewhat better radio known as the S350DL, that sells for about 100 U.S. dollars.
 This radio is larger, and many people find it easier to handle.
 It also has a number of features, such as bandwidth and RF gain controls, that are very difficult to find on other radios in this price range.
 The tuning on the S350DL is analog, but it has a digital readout.
-Some of the annoying aspects of the tuning dial in earliest models of this radio have been corrected in
+Some of the annoying aspects of the tuning dial in the earlier models of this radio have been corrected in current versions.

 National Geographic Store sells the Grundig S350DL radio, which is pictured elsewhere on this page.

 Many people have legitimate complaints about nearly any shortwave radio that can be purchased for less than 300 U.S. dollars.
 Those complaints are often valid if the radio is to be used frequently in today's high levels of electrical noise and radio frequency interference.
 In a post-EMP situation, or any situation where the regional electric grid goes down, the situation will be very different.
+In today's electrical environment, certain items like dimmer switches can render almost any shortwave radio unusable inside the building where the dimmer switch is located.

 Keep in mind also that shortwave stations in many countries have stopped beaming their signal toward the United States since so many people simply listen to these broadcasts over the internet.
 Also, many of the shortwave stations that do come in clearly are using signal repeaters based close to the United States (mostly in northern Canada) and these might be damaged by an EMP attack.
 Many shortwave stations without repeaters or a beam toward North America can still be heard in the United States.
 In addition, it is likely that many English-language shortwave stations would re-configure their antenna pattern for better reception in North America after a nuclear EMP attack on the United States.